 In Costa Rica, an employee cannot be dismissed for refusing to comply with a vaccination policy.
 The refusal to be vaccinated does not constitute a just cause for termination.

-In case an employee is dismissed without just cause (with employer’s liability) based on the fact that the employee refuses to be vaccinated, the employee can file a legal claim before the Court pleading discriminatory dismissal against he/she, and if so there is a high probability that a labor judge considers the dismissal as discriminatory and condemned the company for damages and even a reinstatement.
+In case an employee is dismissed without just cause (with employer’s liability) based on the fact that the employee refuses to be vaccinated, the employee can file a legal claim before the Court pleading discriminatory dismissal, and if so there is a high probability that a labor judge considers the dismissal as discriminatory and consequently condemn the company for damages and even a reinstatement.
 This is unless vaccination is set forth as mandatory by law (which currently is not).